by Dr. Lawrence Wilson

 A yang rising condition is definitely associated with hair loss.
 A variant of a yin condition of the body is called in acupuncture terms yang rising.
 It occurs when the body is very yin, usually with a low thyroid condition, and then it reacts by trying to become more yang, but in a half-hearted or inadequate manner.

 This pattern is revealed easily on a properly performed hair mineral analysis.
 We call it a four highs pattern.
 It occurs when four macrominerals – calcium, magnesium, sodium and potassium – are all above their ideal levels.
-This interesting mineral pattern and acupuncture tendency is discussed more in an article on this website entitled Four Highs Pattern.
+For details, read Four Highs Pattern.

 How to make the body more yang.
-To do this, one needs to eat more cooked vegetables, with some cooked meats, and soft cooked eggs.
+To do this, one needs to eat more cooked vegetables, cooked meats, and soft cooked eggs.
 These are more yang foods.

 Also, it is necessary to avoid yin foods, such as all sweets, all sugars, and most if not all raw food.
 One must avoid most fruit and all fruit juices and other yin beverages such as alcohol, soda pop and sweetened tea.